Home / High Blood Pressure Treatment Manhattan NYC | Hypertension Specialist

 Blood pressure typically rises and falls throughout the day, but if it stays high over time, it can damage your heart and lead to a lot of health complications.
 Hypertension can damage the walls of your blood vessels, as well as your organs.
 The longer this condition goes undetected and untreated, the greater the chance you may experience complications that may include:

-Conditions that develop because of high blood pressure are sometimes reversible with proper care from the best cardiologist in NYC.
+Conditions that develop because of high blood pressure are sometimes reversible with proper care from the top cardiology doctor.
 One example is left ventricle hypertrophy, which your cardiologist may be able to reverse once your high blood pressure is back under control.

 Your hypertension doctor takes several readings over multiple appointments before diagnosing you with high blood pressure.
 Readings may be taken in both arms and compared.
 Your doctor may likely suggest that you check your blood pressure at home as well.
 The best cardiologist in Manhattan knows not to rush into a diagnosis unless it’s an emergency, so it depends on the severity of your symptoms.